Clustering Longitudinal Life-Course Sequences Using Mixtures of Exponential-Distance Models: Model Estimation

-As observations are assigned to clusters via the MAP classification, $\smash{\widehat{dbs}_i}$ is proportional to the log-ratio of the posterior probability associated with the MAP assignment of observation $i$ (denoted by $\smash{\widehat{z}_i^0}$) to the maximum posterior probability that the observation belongs to another cluster (denoted by $\smash{\widehat{z}_i^1}$).
+As a means of validating the model chosen by BIC, we turn to silhouette analysis to assess the quality of the clustering in terms of internal cohesion, where high cohesion indicates high between-cluster distances and strong within-cluster homogeneity.
+Typically, the silhouette width is defined for clustering methods which produce a `hard' partition \citep{Rousseeuw1987}, and the average silhouette width (ASW) or weighted average silhouette width (wASW; \citealt{WeightedCluster2013}) is used as a model selection criterion.
+However, \citet{Menardi2011} introduces the density-based silhouette (DBS) for model-based clustering methods.
+This allows the `soft' assignment information to be used, which is discarded when using the MAP assignments in the computation of the wASW.
+The empirical DBS for observation $i$ is given by As observations are assigned to clusters via the MAP classification, $\smash{\widehat{dbs}_i}$ is proportional to the log-ratio of the posterior probability associated with the MAP assignment of observation $i$ (denoted by $\smash{\widehat{z}_i^0}$) to the maximum posterior probability that the observation belongs to another cluster (denoted by $\smash{\widehat{z}_i^1}$).
 Use of the MAP classification implies $\smash{0 \leq \widehat{dbs}_i \leq 1\:\forall\:i}$, with high values indicating a well-clustered data point.
 Ultimately, the mean or the median $\smash{\widehat{dbs}}$ value can be used as a global quality measure, albeit with two modifications.
 Firstly, we identify a set of crisply assigned observations having $\smash{\widehat{z}_i^1}$ lower than a tolerance parameter $\epsilon$, here set equal to $\smash{10^{-100}}$.
 These observations are given $\smash{\widehat{dbs}_i}$ values of $1$ and are excluded from the computation of the maximum in the denominator of \eqref{eq:dbs} for reasons of numerical stability.
 Secondly, we account for the sampling weights by computing a \emph{weighted} mean~\mbox{density-based} silhouette criterion (wDBS).
 While neither the wDBS nor wASW are defined for $G=1$, unlike the BIC, they are not employed here as model selection criteria.
 These silhouette summary measures are used only to validate MEDseq clustering solutions and to facilitate comparisons with other methods in Section \ref{Section:Comparison}.
 Higher values are preferred for both criteria.